ElWanderer/kOS_scripts/documentation/init_readme.md

 This is used to store the names of all the disks we think we have access to.
 Various `init_multi.ks` functions rely on being able to loop through this list.

-#### `pad2Z()` and `pad3Z()`

-Function delegates.
-These will turn the input value into a string, pad the left-hand side with spaces until the length is 2 or 3 characters then replace all spaces with zeroes.
-Used as part of the function that generates a pretty Mission Elapsed Time for printed and logged messages.

-`padRep` is short for pad-and-replace.

 #### `TIMES`

 Various scripts need to keep track of their own times (time since staging, time since changing runmode, time to warp to, etc.) and there exist common functions to allow this.
 The times are stored in this lexicon.